Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-12-cpp-multi-thread.md

 `std::mutex::lock` will block current thread, if it can not acquire the lock.
-Use `std::mutex::try_lock` will not block current thread, but return `false` when the lock is acquired by another thread:
+Use `std::mutex::try_lock` will not block current thread, but return `false` when the lock has been acquired by another thread:

 ```cpp
 std::mutex mu;